Get insider access

 • Canon EOS R6 Mark II: The Canon EOS R6 Mark II is an excellent full-frame option for filmmakers.
 It supports internal 10-bit 4:2:2 recording in 4k at up to 60 fps but doesn't offer as many recording formats and codecs as the Fujifilm X-H2S and has worse rolling shutter effect.
 See our review

 • Sony α7 IV: The Sony α7 IV is another fantastic hybrid option with advanced video specs.
-However, it can only record 4k / 60 fps video with a Super35 crop and, unlike the Fujifilm X-H2S, it can't output RAW video.
+However, it can only record 4k / 60 fps video with a Super35 crop, and unlike the Panasonic LUMIX S5 II, it lacks some video-centric features like vectorscope functionality and RAW video output.
 See our review

 Recent Updates